syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 The event handler receives an argument of type EventArgs.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the InsertModeChanged event.

 this.editControl1.InsertModeChanged+=new EventHandler(editControl1_InsertModeChanged);

 // Set the value of the InsertMode property.

 this.editControl1.InsertMode = false;

 private void editControl1_InsertModeChanged(object sender, EventArgs e)

 {

    // The below statement can be seen in the output window at runtime.

    Console.WriteLine(" InsertModeChanged event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ' Handle the InsertModeChanged event.

 AddHandler Me.editControl1.InsertModeChanged, AddressOf editControl1_InsertModeChanged

 ' Set the value of the InsertMode property.

 Me.editControl1.InsertMode = False

 Private Sub editControl1_InsertModeChanged(ByVal sender As Object, ByVal e As EventArgs)

-The below statement can be seen in the output window at runtime.
+   'The below statement can be seen in the output window at runtime.

    Console.WriteLine(" InsertModeChanged event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## LanguageChanged Event